Edit: Thanks for your interest in this role! We’ve already closed applications. Check out our careers page to see positions we’re filling right now.

-We’re looking for a UI/UX Designer to join our team 4–5 days a week on a one-year contract.
+We’re looking for a UI/UX Designer to join our team, for 4–5 days a week.

 This role is available for candidates working from Berlin or nearby.
 You can choose to do most of your work remotely, but you’ll have a desk in our Prenzlauer Berg office, where we’ll spend at least some days per month together in person.

 You’ll join me, David, on the design team.
 We work together with the developers to answer questions like: How do users encounter the product and the brand?
 Which features will be implemented?
 How should they work, look, and feel?
 You can expect your role to include: